MicrosoftDocs/dynamics-365-project-operations/articles/expense/posting-expense-reports.md

 You can also post all the expense reports in the list at the same time.
 Select all the expense reports, and then select **Post**.

+## Enable the Ability to post expense liability in vendor currency for cash payment method

+The **Ability to post expense liability in vendor currency for cash payment method** feature enables expense reports to be posted in a vendor currency for the cash payment method.

+As of today, when submitting the cash expenses, expense reports are posted in accounting currency.
+Due to amount conversion between transaction currency, accounting currency and  vendor currency, incorrect amount is paid to vendors if there is a difference in exchange rate at the transaction date of expense and that at the actual payment date.

+This feature will ensure vendor balance is recorded in the vendor currency when posting the expense report.

+1. Go to **Workspaces** > **Feature Management**.
+2. In the list, locate and select **Ability to post expense liability in vendor currency for cash payment method**, and then select **Enable now**.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]